 The typical pathway to becoming a carpenter involves completing a 3-4 year apprenticeship program.
 During the apprenticeship, individuals may learn related skills, such as welding or rigging.
 Most carpentry apprenticeship programs are in the field of construction, so finding a set design apprenticeship program may prove difficult.
 There are also carpentry degree programs at the associate degree level.
 Individuals dedicated to working in set design may consider such program options as an associate degree in carpentry and a minor in theater.

-The BLS predicts a high rate of growth for carpenters during the 2012-2022 decade, as new positions are expected to increase by 24%.
+The BLS predicts an average rate of growth for carpenters during the 2018-2028 decade, as new positions are expected to increase faster than average.
 The majority of these positions are within the construction and manufacturing industries, however, so this data may not reflect the amount of available positions for carpenters who want to go into set design.
-As of 2013, the average annual salary earned by all carpenters was $44,980, as reported by the BLS.
+As of 2018, the average annual salary earned by all carpenters was $51,120, as reported by the BLS.

 Once a set design has been drawn up and after builders have created different structures, artists are required to paint and embellish all the elements of the set.
 For example, some artists may be hired to paint large-scale murals for backdrops.
 Other artists might be needed for fabricating props.
 There are many different job opportunities for an artist within the set design industry, and most professionals specialize within their preferred artistic area of choice.

 Education requirements vary significantly by employer.
 Artists are usually hired because of their advanced level of skill, which is portrayed in their portfolios.
 Therefore, possession of a formal degree may not be required.
 Many artists do pursue bachelor's or master's degree programs, though, but it is not a hard-set requirement within the profession.
 Experience in stagecraft may prove necessary for set design artists.
 Likewise, professionals in this industry are often hired based on their professional connections with industry leaders, so gaining related work experience in the industry may help boost a person's career.